ibm-cloud-docs/discovery/custom-config.md

 When converting PDF files headings in those files can be identified (and converted into an appropriate HTML "`h`" tag) by identifying the size, font and style of each heading level.
 Heading levels can be specified multiple times if necessary in order to correctly identify all relevant sections.
 HTML heading levels are important to identify if you plan on extracting the contents using CSS selectors, or intend to split the document using document splitting.
 The `heading` object contains the `fonts` array and each item in that array specifies a heading level using the following parameters:

-- `"level": INT` - *required* - the HTML `h` level that text identified with these parameters will be converted into.
+- `"level": INT` - *required* - the HTML `h` level that text identified with these parameters are converted into.
 - `"min_size": INT` - _optional_ - the smallest font size that is identified as this heading level.
 - `"max_size": INT` - _optional_ - the largest font size that is identified as this heading level.
 - `"bold": boolean` - _optional_ - When `true` only bold fonts are identified as this heading level.
 - `"italic": boolean` - _optional_ - When `true` only italic fonts are identified as this heading level.
 - `"name": "string"` - _optional_ - The name of the font that is identified as this heading level.

 For an area of text to be identified as a heading it must match all of the parameters defined in the specific array item.
 If the parameters defined are too flexible, you may have more headings identified than you anticipated.
-You will have better results if you strictly define each heading level multiple times to ensure all heading level variations are included without invalid matches.
+Your results are better if you strictly define each heading level multiple times to ensure all heading level variations are included without invalid matches.

 ### Word
 {: #word}

-If your collection was created using [Smart Document Understanding](/docs/services/discovery?topic=discovery-sdu#sdu), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+If your collection was created using [Smart Document Understanding](/docs/discovery?topic=discovery-sdu), the PDF and Word conversion settings listed are not used, so changing these conversion settings are ignored.
 {: note}

 The `word` conversion object defines how PDF documents should be converted into HTML and has the following structure: